TheAwiteb/XTube_load/README.md

 ![Download_img](./image/Download_video_img.jpeg)

 At first I entered the link that I copied from the above search process, then I chose to download the video in the form of audio, and I did not enter a name for the file to be saved with the same  title on YouTube, and I did not enter a path also to be saved on the desktop, and finally I entered "y" because I want to complete The download process, and as you can see, the file has been downloaded to my desktop

-# I will add it later
-Download a playlist, choose the quality of the videos, and choose how many videos you want to download

-# Note
-**The code is explained in Arabic**